cbg-ethz/QuasiRecomb/README.md

 ### Output
  The reconstructed DNA haplotype distribution quasispecies.fasta will be saved in the working directory.
- An amino acid translation of the quasispecies in all three reading frame is saved as quasispecies_p(0|1|2).fasta.
+ An amino acid translation of the quasispecies in all three reading frame is saved as support/quasispecies_protein_(0|1|2).fasta, if -protein is used.

+### Plots
+ Summary statistics can be produced with R:
+ `R CMD BATCH support/plots.R`

 ### Help:
  Further help can be showed by running without additional parameters: